Walker Law FirmDebt Relief Bankruptcy Lawyer in Dothan, Alabama

 Have you lost your job or has your pay decreased due to the current pandemic?
 Or does it seem that no matter how hard you work, you keep falling behind?
 Is your debt increasing?
 Are you worried about losing your home or vehicle because you’ve gotten behind on the payments?
 Have you gotten behind on credit card and loan payments and are now dealing with harassing phone calls and threatening letters from debt collectors?

-If you file for bankruptcy through a bankruptcy attorney, your creditors can not contact you for any debt collection purposes.
-When you have an attorney handling your bankruptcy case, your creditors must contact your attorney for any matters related to your debt or bankruptcy filing.
+If you file for bankruptcy through an attorney, your creditors can not contact you for any debt collection purposes.
+When you have an attorney handling your bankruptcy, your creditors must contact your attorney for any matters related to your debt or bankruptcy filing.

-Clarke Walker is an experienced Dothan, AL Bankruptcy Attorney who can help you put a stop to harassing phone calls and letters.
+Clarke Walker is an experienced Dothan, AL Attorney who can put a stop to harassing phone calls and letters.

 Filing for Bankruptcy